Student sells £15 Pokémon card collection for £150

 She went on to sell her lucky haul for 10 times what it cost her and used the money to buy plane tickets.

-Grützner, a first-year at Stirling University – told Save the Student she came across the sale by accident and decided to splurge some of her Loan money.
+Cassandra, who was a first-year at the University of Stirling when we spoke to her, told us she came across the sale by accident and decided to use some of her Maintenance Loan to make the purchase.

 Seeing as I still play a lot of Nintendo games and buy them online, I was pretty aware that some merchandise could sell for quite a high price to collectors.

 After a bit of nifty Googling to check the value, she went on to sell the rare card on eBay for £150 within days.
 That's a pretty impressive profit!

 Not only did she turn her £15 into 10 times as much, but Cassandra used the extra cash to buy chocolate, books, two tickets to Germany "and … well, a Pokémon game".
 Not a bad haul!

 How to get the best price for Pokémon cards